YSakaiGH/autophagosome_shapes/README.md

 ## Calculation of stable membrane shapes

-Code used in the mathematical model calculations to determine the stable membrane shapes in the paper.\
+This Code is used in the model calculations to determine the membrane shapes in the paper.\
 https://www.biorxiv.org/content/10.1101/2022.07.20.500884v1 \
 Figures 6, 7 and S3 in the paper can be computed using this code.\
 The membrane shape is determined from the elastic bending energy using the Euler-Lagrange equation (S3).\